viktorcessan/CostAnalysis/docs/old/app-overview.md

-# Service Delivery Cost Analysis Application Overview
+# Operations Costs Cost Analysis Application Overview

 ## Purpose
-A web-based calculator that helps organizations analyze and compare different service delivery models.
+A web-based calculator that helps organizations analyze and compare different Operations Costs models.
 Users can evaluate costs and benefits of:
 - Platform automation solutions
 - Outsourcing options
 - Hybrid approaches (combination of platform and outsourcing)